| 10. How do you go about producing a track?? Do you have

 great content and writing in hardcore, and it was nice to

+cross it over to the national charts.
 I don’t think hardcore had gone commercial because it’s

 not been hardcore speed tracks that have entered the